fkyprianou/deved-platform/content/blog/en/evolving-the-vonage-helpdesk-with-laravel-deepgram.md

 ### Processing the Recording

-Our next route is the one that will contain a link to the customer's response as a recorded MP3, as well as the ticket ID so we know what entity it belongs to.
+Our next route is the one that will contain a link to the customer's response as a recorded MP3, as well as the ticket ID, so we know what entity it belongs to.
 Here's an example payload we can expect to receive:

 ```json
 {